davmac314/elf2efi/README.md

    `-ffreestanding`)
  * Turn off use of facilities requiring runtime support (eg use `-fno-stack-protector`)

+For x86-64:

- * On x86/x86-64, use the ms_abi (i.e. `-mabi=ms`) or at least mark EFI API
-   calls and the application entry point as ms_abi using `__attribute__((ms_abi))`.
+ * Use the ms_abi (i.e. `-mabi=ms`) or at least mark EFI API calls and the application entry point as ms_abi using `__attribute__((ms_abi))`.
 GCC documentation implies that `-maccumulate-outgoing-args` will also be required.
- * EFI applications must be relocatable.
-Either compile with `-fpie`, or link with `-q` to preserve relocations in the executable (these will then be converted to PE+ relocations in the `.reloc` section by elf2efi).
  * Don't use AVX or similar extensions (beyond SSE).
 These may be supported by the processor but not enabled by the EFI environment.
-Eg using `-march=x86-64` seemed to work for me, and/or there's the `-mno-avx`-style options.
+Eg using `-march=x86-64 -mno-sse` seemed to work for me.
 Failure to do this may result in a binary that works in QEMU but fails on real hardware (or when run in QEMU with KVM).

+If using elf2efi:

+ * EFI applications must be relocatable.
+Either compile with `-fpie`, or link with `-q` to preserve relocations in the executable (these will then be converted to PE+ relocations in the `.reloc` section by elf2efi).
+ * You may need to strip debug sections from the ELF file (use `--strip-debug`).
- * Certain sections may not be convertible (eg `.note.gnu.property` may have to be discarded).
+ * Certain sections may not be convertible (eg `.note.gnu.property` may have to be discarded, via use of a suitable linker script).
 Others can be converted but are useless so may as well be discarded.
 In practice you probably only need `.text`, `.data`, `.rodata` and `.bss`.
 Conversion will generate `.reloc` in the PE+ output if there are relocations and may generate `.debug`.

-See examples/ folder for examples.
+See `examples/` folder for examples.

 ## Links